Covid-19 coronavirus level 2: Leo Molloy's HeadQuarters party lacking VIPs

 Earlier today a post on HeadQuarters' Facebook page addressed to "the online bullies", "threatmakers" and the media said "you're wasting your time...we'll never buckle to you, or your toxicity, so take it elsewhere please."

-The event is relatively low-key inside HQ, with guests enjoying a drink and a bite to eat and the music playing quiet enough for people to talk to one another.
+The event is relatively low-key inside HQ, with guests enjoying a drink and a bite to eat and the music playing quietly enough for people to talk to one another.

 Among those on the original guest list were National's deputy leader Paula Bennett, former All Blacks coach Sir Graham Henry, Auckland MP Nikki Kaye, Māori Party co-leader John Tamihere, band members from True Bliss and former MP Hone Harawira.